AF-1/lms-alternativeplaycount/README.md

 **Alternative Play Count**[^1] provides *alternative* **play count**s and **skip count**s that aim to reflect your true listening history.<br><br>
 If you *skip* tracks in a playlist, LMS still increases their *play* counts.
 With **Alternative Play Count** you set a time *after* which a song counts as **played**.
 If you skip the song **before**, it counts as **skipped**, **not played**.<br><br>
 You can use APC data in any SQLite query or with other plugins to create/play smart playlists (dynamic playlists), virtual libraries or to skip specific tracks.
 See [**features**](#features) section for details.<br><br>
-💡 As LMS and APC play counts diverge in the long term, you will benefit from the more accurate quality of the data (e.g. in smart playlists & statistics).<br><br>
+💡 As LMS and APC play counts diverge in the long term, you will benefit from the more accurate quality of the data (e.g. in smart playlists & statistics).
-If you use this plugin and like it, perhaps you could give it a :star: so that other users can discover it (in their News Feed).
-Thank you.
 <br><br>
 [⬅️ **Back to the list of all plugins**](https://github.com/AF-1/)
 <br><br>